The AI SEO Content Writer That Knows What to Write Before You Ask

 Every serious SEO practitioner understands content gap analysis conceptually.
 Your site has authority in some areas and thin coverage in others.
 Competitors rank for queries you don’t.
 Informational content that should be feeding your commercial pages with pre-qualified traffic is going to someone else instead.

-The gap is real, it’s measurable, and it costs revenue every single month it stays open.
-The trouble is that closing it properly is time-consuming enough to get deprioritised.
-A thorough gap analysis maps your site’s topical coverage against the full search demand landscape in your category, weights gaps by value and achievability given your current authority profile, and sequences closure opportunities in the order that compounds most efficiently.
-Done properly, it’s a significant analytical project.
-Done periodically, it’s already out of date by the time anyone acts on it.
+The gap is real, it’s measurable, and it costs revenue every month it stays open.
+Closing it properly takes enough time to get deprioritised.
+A thorough gap analysis maps your site’s topical coverage against the full search demand landscape in your category, weighs gaps by value and achievability based on your current authority profile, and sequences closure opportunities in the order that compounds most efficiently.
+Done properly, it is a significant analytical project, and by the time anyone acts on it, a periodic analysis is already out of date.

 Most AI SEO content writers have no gap identification capability at all.
-They accept keyword inputs.
-If a gap analysis has been completed by a human and translated into a keyword list, the tool can execute against it.
-If the analysis hasn’t been done, or was done six months ago and hasn’t been refreshed, the tool writes whatever it’s given without any awareness it might be targeting the wrong things entirely.
+They accept keyword inputs, and if a human has completed a gap analysis and translated it into a keyword list, the tool can execute against it.
+If the analysis hasn’t been done, or was done six months ago and hasn’t been refreshed, the tool writes whatever it’s given without any awareness that it might be targeting the wrong things entirely.

 Sprite runs gap identification automatically and continuously.
 Before any content is generated, the platform analyses your store’s category, maps search demand across it, and identifies the keyword clusters where your current authority makes ranking achievable.
 The output is a prioritised content roadmap built from the site’s actual position today, not a keyword list sitting in a spreadsheet waiting for someone’s attention.
 The system knows which gaps are worth closing now and which need more groundwork first.
 No brief required.
 No human deliberating over a spreadsheet at midnight.